tru-software/watchfor/README.md

       - ValidResponse
 ```

-The above configuration tests a `http://github.com` site, checks only a main page `/` and expects a valid http response.
+The above configuration tests a `http://github.com` site, checks a main page `/` and expects to get a valid http response.
 See `tests/data1` for more complex examples and a documentation (will be available soon) for all options.

 #### 3. Test your configuration